brandur/sorg/content/fragments/secure-bytes-without-pgcrypto.md

 In Postgres it's common to see the SQL `random()` function used to generate a random number, but it's a pseudo-random number generator, and not suitable for cases where real randomness is required critical.
 Postgres also provides a way of getting secure random numbers as well, but only through the use of the `pgcrypto` extension, which makes `gen_random_bytes` available.

-Pulling `pgcrypto` into your database is probably fine---at least it's a core extension that's distributed with Postgres itself---but while testing the RC version of [Postgres 17](https://www.crunchydata.com/blog/real-world-performance-gains-with-postgres-17-btree-bulk-scans) last week, I found that it was surprisingly difficult to build Postgres against OpenSSL, which unsurprisingly is required to build `pgcrypto`, thereby making `pgcrypto` itself hard to build.
+Pulling `pgcrypto` into your database is probably fine---at least it's a core extension that's distributed with Postgres itself---but while testing the RC version of [Postgres 17](https://www.crunchydata.com/blog/real-world-performance-gains-with-postgres-17-btree-bulk-scans) last week, I found that it was surprisingly difficult to build Postgres against OpenSSL, which is required to build `pgcrypto`, thereby making `pgcrypto` itself hard to build.

 I'm broadly against the use of Postgres extensions because they make upgrades harder and projects less portable [1], so we have a minimal posture when it comes to them, depending only on `btree_gist` and `pgcrypto`.
 Like `pgcrypto`, `btree_gist` is also distributed with Postgres, but unlike `pgcrypto`, doesn't have an OpenSSL dependency, making it trivial to build.